Lotti Brown header

 It's not there to look good, impress, win awards, or anything else.
 It's personal drawing, just for me!
 And I hope that's how you can start to feel about drawing in your nature journal too - it's something personal, for you, to enjoy doing - and you can learn drawing skills as a bonus too...

-So when you do want to make that finished drawing, painting or artwork, you've got the drawing skills and the drawing becomes more enjoyable to do and will (hopefully!) look better too!
+So when you do want to make that finished drawing, painting or artwork, you've got the drawing skills and the drawing becomes more enjoyable to do.

 Nature Illustration